xgvargas/buffer-packer/README.md

 ### padding

-The tag `:pad[3]` will append 3 bytes of padding zeroes in your data.
+The tag `:pad[3]` will append 3 bytes of padding zeroes in your pack.
 When a variable name is supplied it should be a 8 bits values to be used as padding.
 You also can set a default value to be used as padding with `:pad[3]=255` which will append byte `0xff` 3 times to your pack.
 As in previous cases the size can be fixed or dynamic.

 ```coffee
 packer = new Packer 'a:u8b, :pad[3], p:pad[2], :pad[padlen]=5, b:u8b'